Table of Contents

 • l → c

-Some bepo keys are not used in traditional mapping, mainly because they are not on the en-us keyboard layout.
+Some Bepo keys are not used in the traditional mapping, mainly because they are not on the en-us keyboard layout.
 They are used as aliases for other shortcuts:

-• Map unused é key as an alias of w, more useful in vim mode:
+• Map the unused é key as an alias for w, it's more useful in vim mode:

 • é → w